 But there's more to it than just less stress for the charterer.
 A good, efficient checkout is also something that the dock-staff at charter companies look for.
 We figure by sharing some knowledge here, everyone involved in the process will benefit.

 This list of tips sits alongside the checklist you will get from your charter company.
 This charter-checklist covers essentials like safety equipment.
 Make sure you have one of these lists and fill it out.

 Below is a summary of our top ten tips to concentrate on when doing a thorough checkout

 Now let's break them down, one at a time:

-Photos and video are gold.
-They are time stamped, so they help alleviate arguments better than any other medium.
+Photos and videos are gold.
+They are time-stamped, so they help alleviate arguments better than any other medium.

 If you have any doubt, snap a photo of it.
 Then if the charter company asks a question at the end of the week, bring out your phone/camera and have the discussion then.

 Concentrate on the bow for anchor scratches and transom for scratches brought about by hitting docks.
 Check the hatches for scratches, cracks and broken hinges.

 Might need a bit more than toothpaste to fix this... (image: anon)